LocalGroupAstrostatistics2015/Inference/README.md

 # workshop
-Software and datasets for the astrostatistics workshop portion of the Local Group Astrostatistics Conference 2015
+Software and datasets for the astrostatistics workshop portion of the Local Group Astrostatistics Conference 2015 in Ann Arbor, Michigan.